 The natural models chosen and developed by F.-B. Mâche within the "naturalistic" side of his work are surprising in their supposed position outside the musical field.
 The cry of a wild pig, to take just one striking example, does not immediately incite an aesthetic elaboration, nor can it claim a historical lineage that would justify a particular application.
-The use of a cultural model, on the other hand, often implies a well-defined historical conception.

 F.-B. Mâche refers to two specifically cultural models in his present work: human languages and myth.
 Such "genotypes", as he puts it, remain entirely external to any privileged realization in music, and the multiplicity of patterns they can engender is by no means limited.
 However, when composing for the piano, the musician sometimes finds himself obliged to take into account the traditions and even symbolic particularities that have formed around the instrument.
 The "transfer to a symbolic exploitation "3 in the use of a model, which F.-B. Mâche discusses in his book Musique au singulier, is thus hampered in the piano domain by a legion of underlying and unacknowledged "phenotypic" models.
-These models, which could be dismissed as mere historical presuppositions of an instrument steeped in tradition, receive acute critical attention from F.-B. Mâche in his piano production.
+These models, which could be dismissed as mere historical presuppositions of an instrument steeped in tradition, receive acute critical attention from F.-B. Mâche in his pianistic production. production.
 He extracts and highlights certain presuppositions, transforming them into veritable external counter-models.
 By examining the way in which F.-B. Mâche responds to certain underlying cultural models in his piano work, I will seek to succinctly identify a historical position through this collection of compositions for an instrument whose historicity seems inescapable.